 To be clear, you can use capital letters in file names either way.
 Case Sensitivity mostly determines whether the file system sees capital letters as different.
 By default, it doesn’t, which is why you can’t have a file called “Fun.txt” and “fun.txt” in the same folder on a Mac.
 The file system sees the file names as identical, even if they look different to you.

-Macs used case sensitivity at the file system by default in the 90s, but changed when Mac OS X launched.
-UNIX-based systems generally aren’t case sensitive, and Mac OS X was the first Mac operating system based on the UNIX standard.
-Enabling case sensitivity could break some Mac apps, but anyone with a file system that dates back to the 1990s could potentially lose files without case sensitivity enabled.
+Macs used case sensitivity at the file system by default in the 90s, but this changed around the time of Mac OS X’s launch.
+UNIX-based systems are generally case sensitive and Mac OS X was the first Mac operating system based on the UNIX standard, so this is a little unusual.
+Presumably, a case-sensitive file system was just seen as less user-friendly.

 Our recommendation is to avoid case sensitivity for both APFS and Mac OS Extended unless you have a specific reason for wanting it.
 There’s not many benefits to turning it on, but all kinds of things might break, and dragging files from one to the other might mean data loss.

 Encryption Protects Your Files, But Might Affect Performance

 We’ve told you how to encrypt your macOS hard drives, but the fastest way to get this done is enabling encryption when you first format the drive.
 Both APFS and Mac OS Extended offer an Encrypted option, and if security is a concern, it’s a good idea to use this on external drives.

 The main downside is that forgetting the encryption key means losing access to your files.
 Do not encrypt a drive unless you can remember the key, or unless you have somewhere secure to store it.

 The other potential downside to encryption is performance.
 Reading and writing will be slower on an encrypted drive, but we think it’s generally worth it—especially on portable Macs, like laptops.